Discover how a bimodal integration strategy can address the major data management challenges facing your organization today.

 Creating a Credential Database

-WITH IDENTITY = 'username', SECRET = 'password';
+CREATE DATABASE SCOPED CREDENTIAL jiraservicedesk_creds WITH IDENTITY = 'username', SECRET = 'password';

-• Set the LOCATION parameter , using the DSN and credentials configured earlier.
+- Set the LOCATION parameter , using the DSN and credentials configured earlier.

-For Jira Service Desk, set SERVERNAME to the URL or address for your server (e.g. 'localhost' or '127.0.0.1' for local servers; the remote URL for remote servers).
+For Jira Service Management, set SERVERNAME to the URL or address for your server (e.g. 'localhost' or '127.0.0.1' for local servers; the remote URL for remote servers).
 Leave PORT empty.
 PUSHDOWN is set to ON by default, meaning the ODBC Driver can leverage server-side processing for complex queries.

-Create External Tables for Jira Service Desk
+Create External Tables for Jira Service Management

 Sample CREATE TABLE Statement